SleipnirGroup/Choreo/README.md

 ### Linux

-The following steps can be used to build for arm64 or x86_64 architectures.
+The following steps can be used for Ubuntu Linux; others may require additional configuration.
+If you find any additional required steps for your distro, please create a PR or issue to add documentation for it.

 #### Linux Environment